CSIS-iLab/india-states/_analysis/states-update-november-27-2019.md

 The Manipur cabinet has decided to convene the winter session of the assembly from December 18 to deliberate on several key issues including the Naga peace talks and the Citizenship (Amendment) Bill. **Source:** [Times of India](https://timesofindia.indiatimes.com/city/imphal/manipur-assembly-session-from-december-18/articleshow/72316374.cms)

-The Union Ministry of Shipping on November 27 approved the long pending demand of Manipur government for the development of Loktak Inland Waterways project in the state. **Source:** [Business Standard](https://www.business-standard.com/article/news-ani/centre-approves-loktak-inland-waterways-project-in-manipur-119112800002_1.html) **In detail:** [Press Release](https://www.business-standard.com/article/news-ani/centre-approves-loktak-inland-waterways-project-in-manipur-119112800002_1.html)
+The Union Ministry of Shipping on November 27 approved the long pending demand of Manipur government for the development of Loktak Inland Waterways project in the state. **Source:** [Business Standard](https://www.business-standard.com/article/news-ani/centre-approves-loktak-inland-waterways-project-in-manipur-119112800002_1.html) **In Detail:** [Press Release](https://www.business-standard.com/article/news-ani/centre-approves-loktak-inland-waterways-project-in-manipur-119112800002_1.html)

 **Odisha**